bitmandu/sht4x/README.md

 # sht4x

-This is an example [ESP-IDF][1] application for the [Sensirion SHT4x][2] humidity and temperature sensor.
+This is an example [ESP-IDF][1] application for the [Sensirion SHT4x][2] temperature and humidity sensor.

 ## Configuration

     $ idf.py menuconfig

 In the `sht4x` menu, set the GPIO pins for your I²C SDA and SCL lines.

-In most cases, you won't have to change the I²C master port number or address.
+In most cases, you won't have to change the I²C master port number or device address.

 ## Example output